In most recent years, there has been in shift in the way people are working out. More and more people are doing HIIT workouts.

 How to lose weight with Tabata training

 - Choose exercises that use several muscle groups at once.
 The more muscles you use, the more oxygen your cardiovascular system will require.
-For a list of best options to create a Tabata workout, here’s a list of the best functional exercises to do at home.
+Here’s a list of the best functional exercises to do at home.

 - Give it your all.
 The key to this is the intensity: high.

 - Warm up and cool down after your workout.
 It will help you recover and opens a larger window for you to burn fat (check out our specific fat loss plan)

 - Workout during any strategic fasting you’re doing (at least 3.5 hours after the last meal).
 This makes fat burning multiply (checkout the benefits of working out on an empty stomach).